AYJACKSON-ICS4U/20time-log-due-every-saturday-night-Jmichelle1/README.md

 ## Week 6
 This week I haven't done much work on the music.
 I'm deciding if I want to possibly use ABA form and possibly change the style of the middle of the piece.
 I'm going to use MuseScore to write my good copy of the music.

+## Week 7
+I added the files for the electronic copies of the music I wrote.
+JordanSongBoth has the flute and clarinet parts, all three files need to be opened in musescore 2